karunakarrao/DevOps/Docker/Docker-notes.md

 	$ docker image save alpine:latest -o alpine.tar  --> to save the image as .tar file and share
 	$ docker image load -i alpine.tar  --> to extract the .tar file

 export/import:

 	$ docker export <container-name> file1.tar
 	$ docker image import file1.tar newimage:latest

 Q. what is the use of docker namespaces ?
 ------------------------------------------
-Docker containers running on hosted severs are not fully isolated, means they share same kernal.
+Docker uses Namespaces to isolate the containers from the hosted OS, Docker containers running on hosted severs are not fully isolated, means they share same kernal.
 So the containers running on host are given a process-ID.
 Docker uses namespaces for each container so with in the container only container process are visible. but if we actually see hosted system process, respective process are visible in the hosted system with different PID.

 Q. What is a Docker: Volumes ?
 -------------------------------